oguzerdo/Level-Based-Persona-Recognition/README.md

 - Simply segment new customer definitions using the qcut function.
 - When a new customer arrives, classify them according to segments.

-# Project Know-how

-- See how any person who does not know the ds, ml technique does segmentation

-- Dynamic label and create a bin

-- To determine the potential customer potential even though we do not have any data. (classify )

 ## Dataset Information